Toenail Fungus Spreading

 Many people think they need to put on some fresh socks, and the problem will resolve itself on its own time.
 It could.

 But it probably won’t.

 How to Treat Toenail Fungus

-The first step in treating toenail fungus is to ensure the problem that started it is taken care of.
-That could be anything from a hangnail to an ingrown toenail, to just some cracks in the tips of your toes or fingers.
+The first step in treating toenail fungus is to ensure that it is taken care of.
+That could be anything from a hangnail to an ingrown toenail to just some cracks in the tips of your toes or fingers.

 Moisturize regularly and treat with antibiotic cream after you have done any foot care.